adam-wills/DE10-Lite_synthesizer/README.md

 # DE10-Lite_synthesizer
 ## FM Synthesizer in SystemVerilog and C using fixed-point arithmetic

+Latest updates in the partial_keyboard branch, which is now largely fixed.

 Source code for an FM synthesizer with hardware written in SystemVerilog and software running on the NIOS-II embedded processor.
 The synthesizer uses a traditional alphanumeric USB-keyboard arranged according to the Wicki-Hayden isomorphic keyboard layout (which seemed to lend itself